Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 That's also right on point, but I'll get to that later...

-The good thing about this fountain is that it works.
-The largest basin is only about three inches deep, so you can get to fill it with pebbles or natural rocks to make it shallow enough for hummers.
-The birds also enjoy flying the water splashing from the fountain.
+The largest basin is only about three inches deep, so you can fill it with pebbles or natural rocks to make it shallow enough for hummers.
+The birds also enjoy preening in the water splashing from the brightly-colored bird bath fountain.

 Pros